 The Community Guide

-This website provides findings and systematic reviews from the Community Preventive Services Task Force.
-The Task Force develops recommendations and determines evidence gaps to help inform federal, state, and local health practitioners.
+This website provides findings and systematic reviews from the U.S. Department of Health and Human Services’ Community Preventive Services Task Force (CPSTF).
+The Community Preventative Services Task Force develops recommendations and determines evidence gaps to help inform federal, state, and local health practitioners.
 The Community Guide focuses on interventions to improve community health and well-being: which interventions have worked, target populations, and potential costs and benefits.
 The site features extensive information on health issues ranging from diabetes to health equity to nutrition.
 Its tool box provides a collection of public health materials to help users assess and carry out evidence-based public health strategies and interventions.
-The tool box includes case studies, fact sheets, evaluations, templates, and other materials that public health practitioners can adapt to help them plan and design effective interventions. [url; U.S. Department of Health and Human Services]
+The tool box includes case studies, fact sheets, evaluations, templates, and other materials that public health practitioners can adapt to help them plan and design effective interventions. [url; CPSTF]

 CDC Community Health Improvement Navigator